LibreDSP/webapp/README.md

 # LibreDSP web app
-An interactive controls & signal processing web app that performs:
+An interactive DSP software that performs:
 - Design and visualization of digital filters
 - Hybrid simulation of dynamic systems
 - Power spectral density estimation

-## Filter Design
+### Filter Design
 The application supports designing digital filters using the following methods:

 - Visually placing poles and zeros on the Z-plane